 The Committee on Indian Affairs, to which was referred the bill (H.R.
 4228) having considered the same, reports favorably thereon with an amendment and recommends that the bill do pass.

 The purpose of H.R.
 4228 is to restore Federal recognition to the United Auburn Indian Community of the Auburn Rancheria of California.

 Prior to European contact, historians estimate that there may have been as many as 350,000 Indians indigenous to and living within the boundaries of what is now the State of California, with no fewer than 64, and perhaps as many as 80, separate languages spoken.
 California Indians were equally rich in diverse cultures and traditions.
+Spanish Rule:

 As with other aboriginal peoples in the western hemisphere, California Indians underwent a catastrophic decline in population following European contact.
 Contact with Europeans began in the 16th century when the first Spanish expeditions explored areas of California.
-Twenty-one Spanish missions were established and the laws of Spain were enforced during the 18th century.
+Twenty-One Spanish missions were established and the laws of Spain were enforced during the 18th century.
 Lands were held in trust for the crown and Indians residing on those lands were displaced, enslaved or killed.
 In addition, European diseases ravaged native communities.
 By 1845, the California Indian population had declined to approximately 150,000.

 In 1848, the Treaty of Guadalupe Hidalgo ended the war with Mexico and ceded California and other territories to the jurisdiction of the United States.
-For California Indians, however, the jurisdiction of the Untied States did not end their exploration nor slow the rate of their population decline.
+For California Indians, however, the jurisdiction of the United States did not end their exploration nor slow the rate of their population decline.

 The Gold Rush: